 Stop Being Offended All the Time

 If you ask my husband I am the most sensitive person he knows.
 My husband loves sarcasm and I love to become offended by it… I realized to truly fall in love with my husband again I needed to be less sensitive when we are joking around.
-When I decided to do this, we became closer because he wasn’t afraid to say something that would cause me to not talk to him for several hours and I wasn’t looking for ways on how I could be offended.
+When I chose to do this, we became closer.
+He now wasn’t afraid to say something that would cause me to not talk to him for several hours.
+I was no longer looking for ways to take offense.

 Put Your Husband First.

 With so many kids and so many schedules, this was one of the hardest things to do for me, but it is the most necessary when it comes to falling back in love.
 When we first got married we were able to still spend a substantial amount of time together just the two of us.
 He knew he was my number one priority, but over the years this shifted a bit.
 The little kids need me more, the older kids have more activities than they did.
 My husband and my life were busier with various things.
 We were giving each other what was left, which equaled on average about 15 minutes a day.

 When I decided to put my husband first, we grew closer together.
 On busy nights I make one of his favorite dinners, rather than what the kids want.
 Rather than ask what the kid’s want to do after the yard work on Saturday I ask my husband what he wants to do.
 Rather than pausing a conversation, we are having to answer one of the kid’s questions, I simply tell the kids to wait because we are talking.
 These simple things allow your spouse to know they are first in your mind.